silver13/CG023/README.md

 The STM32 port ( this firmware ) is designed to be configurable in order to be adaptable to other boards.Hardware configuration  settings are found in file hardware.h .
 Right now, only xn297 radio and invensense gyro (sometimes marked M5xx or M6xx) are supported.
 Pwm pins can be set to PA0 - PA11 , PB0 , PB1.
 Radio SPI and gyro I2C can be set to any PAx or PBx pins.

 ###Linux/gcc version
 The gcc version compiles close to 16k, and may need turning off features in order to make it fit.
+Read install.md for additional information.

 ###Installation and Support
 Currently this port is covered by the it's own thread on rcgroups.